mnz1988/stable-diffusion-guide/README.md

    * For photorealism go with [Deliberate](https://civitai.com/models/4823/deliberate).
 It can do almost anything, but specially photographs.
 Very intricate results.
    * The [Uber Realistic Porn Merge](https://civitai.com/models/2661/uber-realistic-porn-merge-urpm) is self-explanatory.

-   If you're using the collab in this guide, copy the **direct download link to the file** and paste it in the text box labeled `custom_urls`.
+   If you're using the colab in this guide, copy the **direct download link to the file** and paste it in the text box labeled `custom_urls`.
 Multiple links are separated by commas.

    If you're running the program locally, the models normally go into the `stable-diffusion-webui/models/Stable-diffusion` folder.